JamilaSeyidova/sse-g22-p2/README.md

 ## 🛠 Project Setup

+This project requires a gradle installation, instructions on how to install gradle can be found [here](https://gradle.org/install/)
-This is a Python project managed with [UV](https://astral.sh/blog/uv/), a fast Python package and project manager.
+This project managed through UV, a python package and project manager.
+In order to start, install UV:

 ### Step 1 – Install UV